jhildenbiddle/css-vars-ponyfill/docs/index.md

 **Limitations**

-- Custom property support is limited to `:root` declarations
+- Custom property declaration support is limited to `:root` and `:host` rulesets
 - The use of `var()` is limited to property values (per [W3C specification](https://www.w3.org/TR/css-variables/))

 **Browser Support**